jmook8899/device-farm-catalogue/README.md

 ... can be cumbersome since there's no public AWS Device Catalogue which lists the ARN's.

 The AWS Device Farm CLI command line utility does include a [list-devices service](http://docs.aws.amazon.com/cli/latest/reference/devicefarm/list-devices.html) which lists all available devices.
-Testers can then pick from the output the ARN's from the devices they want to test on and then must create payloads for the *create-device-pool* service by hand.
+After the testers pick the ARN's to test, they must create payloads for the *create-device-pool* service by hand.

-This script just makes finding those ARN's less painfull, by updating the catalogue periodically and listing it in alphabetical order by the device's name.
+This script makes finding those ARN's less painful by updating the catalogue periodically and listing it in an alphabetical order by the device's name.

 ## Implementation Notes

-1. The cript assumes you'll place it in a repository that's accessible to your Jenkins server.
+1. The script assumes you'll place it in a repository that's accessible to your Jenkins server.
 2. The script assumes you've made AWS credentials available by using the [Jenkins Credentials Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Credentials+Plugin)
 3. Make sure your password for Github doesn't contain '@'.
 If it does, the script will have no option but to url-encode it and Jenkins will write it encoded, but unmasked, to the log.
 4. The script assumes you've generated SSH keys for the Jenkins user to access your github account.